Use a deployment script

 Troubleshooting and tips

 - For Deep Security software installations only: If you are attempting to run a deployment script and see exit code 2 "TLS certificate validation for the agent package download has failed.
 Please check that your Deep Security Manager TLS certificate is signed by a trusted root certificate authority.
 For more information, search for "deployment scripts" in the Deep Security Help Center.", the deployment script was created with the Validate Deep Security Manager TLS certificate checkbox selected.
-This error appears if Deep Security Manager is using a certificate that is not publicly trusted (such as the default self-signed certificate) for the connection between Deep Security Manager and its agents, or if there is a problem with a third-party certificate, such as a missing certificate in the trust chain between your certificate and the trusted CA. For information on certificates, see Replace the Deep Security Manager SSL certificate.
+This error appears if Deep Security Manager is using a certificate that is not publicly trusted (such as the default self-signed certificate) for the connection between Deep Security Manager and its agents, or if there is a problem with a third-party certificate, such as a missing certificate in the trust chain between your certificate and the trusted CA. For information on certificates, see Replace the Deep Security Manager TLS certificate.
 As an alternative to replacing the trusted certificate, you can clear the Validate Deep Security Manager TLS certificate checkbox when generating a deployment script.
 Note that this is not recommended for security reasons.